Skip to content Skip to sidebar Skip to footer

 Uses

-• Boswellia is used for various inflammatory conditions.
+Boswellia is primarily used for various inflammatory conditions, including:

-• The incense derived from Boswellia may also help relieve symptoms of depression.
+• Respiratory Conditions: The incense derived from Boswellia may also help relieve symptoms of respiratory issues and promote overall respiratory health.

 Administration